auino/cookidump/README.md

 where:
 * `webdriverfile` identifies the path to the downloaded [Chrome WebDriver](https://sites.google.com/a/chromium.org/chromedriver/) (for instance, `chromedriver.exe` for Windows hosts, `./chromedriver` for Linux and macOS hosts)
-* `outputdir` identifies the path of the output directory
+* `outputdir` identifies the path of the output directory (will be created, if not already existent)

 The program will open a [Google Chrome](https://chrome.google.com) window and wait until you are logged in into your [Cookidoo](https://cookidoo.co.uk) account (different countries are supported).
-After that, press return in the command line and it will search for all recipes IDs and download them as HTML files.

-When running again in the same path, it will only download the missing recipes.
+After that, follow intructions provided by the script itself to proceed with the dump.

+#### Considerations ####

+By following script instructions, it is also possible to apply custom filters to export selected recipes (for instance, in base of the dish, title and ingredients, Thermomix/Bimby version, etc.).

+Output is represented by an `index.html` file, included in `outputdir`, plus a set of recipes inside of structured folders.
+By opening the generated `index.html` file on your browser, it is possible to have a list of recipes downloaded and surf to the desired recipe.

+The number of exported recipes is limited to around `1000` for each execution.
+Hence, use of filters may help in this case to reduce the number of recipes exported.

 ### Other approaches ###